It is the responsibility for each Captain & team members to understand & abide by the tournament rules listed below:

 Wild West General Rules:

-These rules will remain in effect during the Fall Wild West Tournament in Madeira Beach, FL.
+These rules will remain in effect during the 2021 Wild West Tournaments in Madeira Beach, FL.
 Interpretation of these rules will be left exclusively to the Tournament Committee.
 In the event of a rule violation, the Tournament Committee may impose such sanctions as they deem appropriate, including, without limitation, disqualifications, forfeiture of prizes and prohibition from participation in subsequent tournaments.
 By competing in the Wild West all competitors agree that decisions of the Tournament Committee are final in all matters and are not subject to appeal, and are not reviewable by any court of law.
 The Tournament Director can make changes to the stated rules at any time.
 By participating in the Wild West Tournament you and your team agree to the previous statements, to sign a written legal release form, and to obey the rules stated below, or face expulsion without refund or compensation or any kind.

 - All calcuttas are optional and include sales tax

 - Registration and calcuttas must be paid for online only no later than midnight of the Thursday before the tournament.

 - All applications must be approved by the Tournament Committee in order to fish the Wild West

 - The entry fee and calcuttas are non-refundable unless your application is denied.
 If your application is denied then you will receive a full refund.

 - Teams can only sign up for one Division.

 - The team member that signs the Wild West application has the ultimate authority over the team including all decisions regarding team composition, boat, sponsors, boat #, etc regardless if they are named team captain or not.